VA Benefits for National Guard and Reserve Members

 Eligibility for VA healthcare based on Title 32 service depends on the veteran’s disability being incurred or aggravated during their Title 32 service.
-Otherwise, VA healthcare benefit eligibility depends on a number of factors such as income.
+Otherwise, VA healthcare benefit eligibility depends on several factors, such as income.

-National Guard or Reserve members who served on active duty in Operation Enduring Freedom, Operation Iraqi Freedom, or Operation New Dawn can receive enhanced eligibility to receive VA healthcare benefits if they enroll within 5 years of the date of their discharge or release from service.
+National Guard or Reserve members who served on active duty in Operation Enduring Freedom, Operation Iraqi Freedom, or Operation New Dawn can receive enhanced eligibility for VA healthcare benefits if they enroll within 5 years of the date of their discharge or release from service.

-VA home loans are essentially mortgages that are guaranteed by the federal government, and can help eligible service members and veterans buy a home or adapt one to their needs.
-National Guard and Reserve members can be eligible for VA home loans if they meet certain criteria.
+VA home loans are essentially mortgages guaranteed by the federal government that can help eligible service members and veterans buy a home or adapt one to their needs.
+National Guard and Reserve members may be eligible for VA home loans if they meet certain requirements.

 According to VA’s website, National Guard and Reserve members can qualify for a VA home loan if they meet the following criteria: